...

 Where your property is located and how easy it is for the installation team to access the site can also affect the cost.
 If your home is in a remote area, travel time for the crew might be factored in.
 More importantly, if the installation area is hard to reach – say, a backyard with no direct access for bringing in materials and equipment – it can increase labor costs.
 Think about whether large panels can be easily carried to the site or if special equipment, like cranes for upper-level balconies, might be needed.
 Easy access generally means a smoother, and potentially less expensive, installation process.

-Hardware and Fasteners: Small Parts, Significant Cost
+Hardware and Fasteners: Small Parts, Big Impact

 While the glass panels are the main component, the hardware that holds them in place is also a critical cost factor.
 Frameless designs rely on high-quality spigots, clamps, and sometimes handrails, often made from marine-grade stainless steel for durability and a sleek, modern look.
 Working with this specialized hardware requires precision to ensure a secure and perfectly aligned fence.
 These components might seem small, but their quality is essential for the fence’s stability, safety, and longevity, and they contribute significantly to the overall project expense.
 Opting for premium hardware ensures your beautiful fence stands strong for years.